Hyland Cinema: Acquisition by Odeon and rebranding as Hyland (1947–1989)

-Acquisition and conversion to Word of Life Centre (1989-1994)
+Acquisition and conversion to Word of Life Centre (1989–1994)

-In September 1989, the building was purchased from Cineplex Odeon by the Christian Centre of London Inc. While the official sale price wasn't revealed, business consultant Bruce Lockhart said the theatre and its one-third hectare property was worth "more than half a million dollars" (over a million CAD in 2025).
+In September 1989, the building was purchased from Cineplex Odeon by the Christian Centre of London Inc. While the official sale price wasn't revealed, business consultant Bruce Lockhart said the theatre and its one-third hectare property was worth "more than half a million dollars" (over one million CAD in 2025).
 It was sold on the condition "the London church group not run commercial movies nor sell the half-century-old cinema to someone who would."

 The Christian Centre used the building as a "film ministry" and renamed the building "Word of Life Centre."
 The non-denominational Christian assembly moved in on October 1, 1989.
 In addition to holding assemblies in the theatre, the Christian Centre applied for permits to open a daycare centre in the building's basement.

-Dormancy and revival as The Hyland (1994-2020)
+Dormancy and revival as The Hyland (1994–present)

 After sitting dormant for "nearly a decade", the building was sold in 2003 to Ali and Moira Alden.
 Moira was originally from London and taught film and T.V. courses.
 She met Ali in Abu Dhabi where he owned and operated an art and alternative film cinema.
 The new owners renovated the theatre's projection, sound systems, and screen.
 The new Hyland was modeled after other revival house cinemas in Ontario such as the Princess Cinema in Waterloo and Bytowne Cinema in Ottawa.
 The Hyland re-opened on New Year's Eve 2003, with people "lined along the street" for a free film screening.

 The concession stand of the Hyland Cinema in November 2025.

 The newly-independent theatre's first success came from screening Motorcycle Diaries (2004) shortly after opening.
 By May 2004 the owners weren't sure if the theatre would survive the Summer.
-The following Spring Hyland had its biggest success since reopening by screening March of the Penguins (2005) which put the business on a "promising trajectory."
+The following Spring, Hyland had its biggest success since reopening with March of the Penguins (2005) which put the business on a "promising trajectory."

 Throughout the late 2000's and 2010's the Hyland programmed a mix of contemporary commercial films, older films and selections from major international festivals like TIFF, Cannes, and Sundance, and positioned itself as a venue for art house and international cinema.
 Hyland screened several independent films shot in London, Ontario by London-based directors such as Robert McCallum's Unearthly (2013) and Darryl Callcott's Liminality (2014).
-Up until 2019, Moira claimed "business was booming."
+Up until 2019, Moira stated "business was booming."